Venezuela’s Maduro pardons more than 100 political opponents ahead of elections

 Other opposition leaders were not pardoned.
 They included, perhaps most prominently, Leopoldo López, Guaidó’s mentor, who has sought sanctuary in the Spanish Embassy since last year, and Juan Requesens, a lawmaker who was released from prison to house arrest over the weekend.

-The pardons were at least partly the product of government negotiations with senior opposition leaders who have been critical of Guaido’s leadership, according to two people with direct knowledge of the talks.
-They include Henrique Capriles, who ran for president against Maduro and his late mentor, Hugo Chávez, and who maintains a significant base of support on his own.
+The pardons were at least partly the product of government negotiations with senior opposition leaders who have been critical of Guaidó’s leadership, according to two people with direct knowledge of the talks.
+They include Henrique Capriles, who ran for president against Maduro and his late mentor Hugo Chávez, and who maintains a significant base of support on his own.
 He has argued privately that the opposition should participate in legislative elections under certain conditions.

 Capriles did not respond to a request for comment.
 Allies, however, said they welcomed the government’s announcement.